 Workshop Theme & Topics of Interest

-Participants are invited to share innovative strategies for exploring group-robot interactions, providing a fresh and insightful viewpoint to: (1) using social robots for understanding group dynamics; (2) designing robots able to interact with groups.
-Also, the discussion will involve the ethical implications of researching group dynamics, including potential negative outcomes such as biases towards group members.
+Participants are invited to share innovative strategies for exploring group-robot interactions, providing a fresh and insightful viewpoint on: (1) using robots for understanding group dynamics; (2) designing robots able to interact with groups; (3) exploring the specific ethical challenges when working on group-robot interaction.
+In addition, the discussion will involve the ethical implications of researching group dynamics, including potential negative outcomes such as biases towards group members.

 Topics of interests include but are not limited to: